 Once I sit down to edit, I automatically eliminate the first paragraph (opening paragraphs are always garbage) then I make the second paragraph my opening paragraph.
 I make sure the opening sentence includes my chosen keyword phrase.

 Then I look at structuring the post itself.

-I follow the Nielsen Norman Group recommendations at www.nngroup.com for article layout and design because their testing and information on reader usability online is the best out there anywhere.
+I follow the Nielsen Norman Group recommendations at www.nngroup.com for article layout and design because their online testing and reader usability information is the best.
 Read the site.
 Learn from them.
 Follow what they recommend.

-I also structure paragraphs so that they are comprised of no more than 3 sentences and I vary that number for impact.
-My story paragraphs might go three sentences, then one sentence (or a single word) then two sentences, then three sentences again.
+I also structure paragraphs so that they are comprised of no more than 3 sentences, and I vary that number for impact.
+My story paragraphs might go through three sentences, then one sentence (or a single word), then two sentences, then three sentences again.
 I add bold subtitles or specific sentences for impact and to help the reader scan the story.

-Smaller paragraphs also make it easier for people to read on smaller device screens like iPhones and e-Readers where people need room to use their finger to scroll.
+Smaller paragraphs also make it easier for people to read on smaller device screens like iPhones and e-Readers, where people need room to use their fingers to scroll.
 Long paragraphs are difficult to follow when reading on an electronic screen.

 I use a white background on my sites so that readers have white space to rest their eyes and there are no distractions from the writing itself.
 Books have been doing this for hundreds of years – I don’t mess with what works.